kmlawson/china-revolutions-mo3337/seminars.md

 **Preparation:**

-* Your long essay is due the day before our class this week
+* Your long essay is due Monday next week.
+Please finish this off and don't leave it to the last minute!
-* If you struggle to complete the reading this week because you have been working on the long essay, then at least complete one of these three readings thoroughly, rather than skimming all of them poorly and catch up on the reading the following week or during revision week.

 **Reading (~230):**